akruszewski/gibl/manuscript/chapter2.md

 It is not important to understand what this code does, rather how such programs are represented internally in programming languages.

-Lisps do not have the restriction of a special syntax like C for example.
-What we will write as code is the actual abstract syntax tree.
+Lisps do not have the restriction of a special syntax like C has, for example.
+What we will write as code will be the actual abstract syntax tree.
 This is why Lisps rely on prefix notation.
 Thus, Lisps are based on a minimalistic design, so we do not get the overhead of many other languages that have special syntax where sometimes some functionalities overlap with existing ones.

 Due to this minimalism, building a cryptocurrency (or anything, for that matter) in Lisp will imply that you can do the same in most other programming languages with ease.
-This programming language favors function composition, and we will see further in the book the interesting properties that composition offers and how easily we can maintain and extend our code.
+This programming language favors function composition, and further in the book, we'll see the interesting properties that composition offers and how easily we can maintain and extend our code.

+I> ### Definition 6
+I>
+I> The syntactic elements in Lisp are symbolic expressions or S-expressions.
+S-expressions can be either a symbol or a list.

-Finally, the word syntax has a special meaning in Lisps.
-In Lisps, there's something called "reader", which is part of the process when we execute a program.
-The "reader" reads in the source code, then turns that into a sequence of Lisp primitives such as lists, symbols, numbers, etc. With macros as part of the core language it's possible to extend the syntax[^ch2n1].
+S-expressions form the syntax of a Lisp.
+Thus, the word syntax has a special meaning in Lisps, compared to other languages.
+With macros as part of the core language, it's possible to extend the syntax[^ch2n1].

 The Racket programming language that we will use in this book is a multi-paradigm programming language, belonging to the Lisp family.

 ## 2.2.
 Why Racket

 Racket (formerly known as PLT Scheme) is a Lisp.
-It's not just Lisp, rather a Lisp, since there are many Lisp implementations, but we found this one to be particularly easy for entry level programmers.
+It's not just Lisp, rather a Lisp, since there are many Lisp implementations, but we found this one to be particularly easy for entry-level programmers.

 The language is used in a variety of contexts such as scripting, general-purpose programming, computer science education, and research.
 It has been used for commercial projects.
 One notable example is the Hacker News website, which runs on Arc, a programming language developed in Racket.
 Racket is also used to teach students algebra through game development.

-Scheme, the programming language from which Racket was influenced and based upon, was created in the 1970s at the MIT by Guy L. Steele and Gerald Jay Sussman.
-Scheme is widely used by a number of schools, as a programming language in introductory courses for computer science.
+Scheme, the programming language from which Racket was influenced and based upon, was created in the 1970s at MIT by Guy L. Steele and Gerald Jay Sussman.
+Scheme is widely used by several schools, as a programming language in introductory courses for computer science.

 There are two main approaches to work with Racket: